awkgroupag/datalab/README.md

 ## Usage

-> ### :warning: be aware that if you use the lab for first time, more than 8 GB will have to be downloaded!
+> #### :warning: be aware that if you use the lab for first time, more than 8 GB will have to be downloaded!

-> :information: You can easily have several Notebooks running within a namespace (=project).
+> #### :information_source: You can easily have several Notebooks running within a namespace (=project).
 And several namespaces (projects) running simultaneously.
 Until you run out of CPU or RAM.

 ### Windows
 #### 1a.
 Start a single Jupyter Notebook directly